-The College encourages an open and frank atmosphere in which any problem, complaint, suggestion, or question receives a timely response from the appropriate college staff.
-If a student disagrees with established rules of conduct, policies, practices, or if they feel their rights have been infringed on, they can express their concern through the problem resolution procedure.
+The College encourages an open and frank atmosphere in which problems, complaints, suggestions, or questions receive a timely response.
+If a student disagrees with established rules of conduct, policies, practices, or if they feel their rights have been infringed on, they may express their concern through the problem resolution procedure.
 Limitations and acknowledgements include:

-- No student will be penalized for using the problem resolution procedure, or for voicing a complaint in a timely and business-like manner. - A student may discontinue this procedure at any step. - Strict adherence to the noted timelines will be enforced.

-- Students seeking resolution of concerns resulting from academic program dismissal may start with the second section of this procedure, "Appeals of Academic Dismissal". - This procedure does not apply to a student who wishes to appeal sanctions imposed by student services or academic affairs personnel; the information regarding student right to appeal are available in procedure #2611 Student Code of Conduct.
+- No student will be penalized for using the problem resolution procedure, or for voicing a concern in a timely and business-like manner. - A student may discontinue this procedure at any step. - Strict adherence to the noted timelines will be enforced. - Students seeking resolution of concerns resulting from academic program dismissal may start with the second section of this procedure, "Appeals of Academic Dismissal". - This procedure does not apply to a student who wishes to appeal sanctions imposed by student services or instructional personnel; the information regarding student right to appeal is available in procedure #2611 Student Code of Conduct.